MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 Sensitivity labels can be used in a variety of ways to classify and protect your organization's information.
 In this example, we'll look at how labels can be used to help you manage guest access to shared files and folders.

-First, we'll create three sensitivity labels in the Security and Compliance Center:
+First, we'll create three sensitivity labels in the Microsoft 365 Compliance Center:

 - General
 - Confidential
 - Highly Confidential

-Use the following procedure to create the **General** and **Confidential** labels.
+Use the following procedure to create the *General* and *Confidential* labels.

 To create a classification label (General and Confidential)
 1. In the [Microsoft 365 Compliance Center](https://compliance.microsoft.com), in the left navigation, expand **Classification**, and then click **Sensitivity labels**.